RapGenerator/SunMengxin/README.md

         Initial search url is arbitry and result is stored as txt file in data folder.

 # Day report
+    2018-8-10
+        fix the github repository
+        rewrite the Seq2Seq code
+        have a watch to MeiTuan company
     2018-8-9
         Study the code of Hagongda and try to generate vec document.
         Find a template for lysics generation.